In the age of SaaS, mergers and acquisitions can present more difficult integration challenges compared to years past.

 To ensure an effective merger of tech stacks (if warranted), M&A teams must align with business units to devise an integration roadmap.

-In today’s cloud-oriented and SaaS-dominant technology environments, it’s essential to recognize that business units fund as much as 70 percent of all application acquisition, according to IDC.
+In today’s cloud-oriented and SaaS-dominant technology environments, it’s essential to recognize that business units fund as much as 70% of all application acquisition, according to IDC.

 In simpler terms, for many companies, IT is not the primary source of software application purchases.
 This acquisition model paves the way for technology ownership to be distributed among multiple business units, teams, and even employees.